Are Your Shepherd's Ears Standing Up?

 Classic German Shepherds have ears that stand up straight.
 But anyone who has ever adopted this breed knows that their ears are floppy when they are young.
 Some owners, especially those who want a very classic-looking German Shepherd dog (also named Alsatian or abbreviated GSD), are eager to see the ears stand up right away and often wonder whether there is anything they can do to help.

 At What Age Do German Shepherd Ears Stand Up Straight?

 When your puppy is finished teething (around week 20), his ears should start to stick up or should be all the way up.
 Why does it take five months for this to occur?

-As a puppy, the German Shepherd's cartilage is not strong enough and cannot hold up the weight of their big ears.
+As a puppy, the German Shepherd's cartilage is not strong enough and cannot hold up the weight of its big ears.
 But as they grow and get the right nutrition, they will develop stronger cartilage.
 This process usually takes about 20 weeks.

 When they start to wean themselves out of the teething phase, you will likely begin to notice their ears fluctuating between floppy and pointy.
 You might see them rise when they perk up in response to noise but see them flop down quickly afterward.

 If their ears can stick up straight during the first five months (prior to the end of the teething phase), then it’s likely that they will be straight and pointy for the rest of their life.

 Can This Process Take Longer?

 In some dogs, the process will take longer.
 Every puppy, even puppies from the same litter, will develop differently.
 Some dogs may take up to seven months.
 If their ears do not stand up by the time they are eight to nine months old, they are probably never going to stand up because this is the time when most German Shepherd's ears take permanent form.